 Reports

-The Covid Information Commons & Columbia University Libraries – using translation & transcription to increase accessibility to NSF-funded research
+The COVID Information Commons & Columbia University Libraries – using translation & transcription to increase accessibility to NSF-funded research

 by Lauren Close, Lylybell Teran, and Esther Jackson, with editorial support from Florence Hudson, Macy Moujabber, Isabella Graham-Martinez, and Jeremiah Mercurio

-In collaboration with the Columbia University Libraries, the Northeast Big Data Innovation Hub (NEBDHub) began a project in 2021 to make the resources associated with the NSF-funded COVID Information Commons (CIC) virtual events accessible to the broader public.
-The NEBDHub team of staff and students, with support from the Columbia University Libraries’ Academic Commons, created English transcriptions and captions and Spanish translations for each of the CIC webinar research lightning talks.These COVID-19 resources were designed in alignment with the NEBDHub’s website accessibility principles and Diversity, Equity, Inclusion, and Accessibility policy guidelines.
-The materials will be maintained by the Academic Commons in perpetuity, ensuring their availability to students, faculty, staff, and members of the public.
+In collaboration with the Columbia University Libraries, the NSF-funded Northeast Big Data Innovation Hub (NEBDHub) (NSF award #1916585) began a project in 2021 to make the resources generated through community programming at the COVID Information Commons (CIC) accessible to the broader public.
+As of 2025, the NEBDHub team of staff and students, with support from the Columbia University Libraries’ Open Scholarship team, who manage Academic Commons, has created English transcriptions and Spanish, French, and Hindi translations for 148 COVID-19 Research Lightning Talk presentations hosted by the COVID Information Commons project team funded by NSF award #2139391.
+These presentations were made by NSF-, NIH-, UDSA-, and CDC-funded researchers and considered a range of scientific topics, including COVID’s impact on public policy, social structures, technology, the global economy, and beyond.
+These COVID-19 resources align with the NEBDHub’s website accessibility guidelines and Broader Impact principles.
+The materials will be maintained by the Academic Commons in perpetuity, ensuring their availability to students, faculty, staff, and members of the public across the U.S. and around the world.

 Files